Former coalition chairman David Bitan.

 (photo credit: MARC ISRAEL SELLEM/THE JERUSALEM POST)

-Bitan is suspected of accepting a bribe, money laundering, fraud and breach of trust.
+Bitan is suspected of accepting bribes, money laundering, fraud and breach of trust.